 Extracting Market Needs and Translating Them into Technical and Functional Features

-In the product development process, one of the key and decisive stages is a deep understanding of market needs and translating them into actionable specifications for design and production.
-This process essentially serves as a bridge between the marketing department and the engineering design team.
+In the product development process, one of the most critical stages is gaining a deep understanding of market needs and translating them into actionable specifications for design and production.
+This process effectively acts as a bridge between the marketing department and the engineering design team.

 1- Identifying Market Needs: In this stage, through market research, customer interviews, competitor analysis, user behavior studies, and sales data, the needs, desires, and expectations of end-users are extracted.
 These needs are typically abstract, qualitative, or functional, such as: